Research

 Education

-With an engineering program consistently ranked as one of the top 30 graduate programs in the country, our faculty researchers are committed to the education and training of the next generation of engineers.
-Our faculty and students come from several areas within engineering, including electrical engineering, computing, bioengineering, mechanical engineering, material science, nanoengineering, and other disciplines.
-Our open lab layout in the Bioscience Research Collaborative is designed to foster internal collaboration between core labs, while our building's adjacency to the Texas Medical Center places our students within short walking distance to clinical and surgical collaborators, where they can develop and refine new tools and technologies.
+With an engineering program consistently ranked among the top 30 graduate programs in the country, our faculty researchers are committed to educating and training the next generation of engineers.
+Our faculty and students include researchers from electrical engineering, computing, bioengineering, mechanical engineering, material science, nanoengineering, and other disciplines.

 Core Members of the Rice Neuroengineering Initiative are comprised of faculty, research scientists, and students from the following institutions: